gvwilson/sensibleadventures/iffy/iffy.md

 and a platoon of figures in blue were trotting toward the pier.
 She glanced at Wales,
-wondering if this was somehow his doing, but the 'Merican's eyes were on the horizon.
+wondering if this was somehow his doing, but the American's eyes were on the horizon.

 They rounded the broken-backed carrier that was Halley's seawall a few minutes later.
 The swell beneath them instantly grew stronger.